 Curly hair is a type that takes on a wavy, kinky, and curly texture.
 It has a natural tendency to clump together, making it difficult to cut or comb.
 You may have heard the word ‘kinky’ and immediately thought of something terrible like racism.
 This isn’t the case!

-The word kinky refers to curly hair with tight curls and little to no volume.
+Kinky refers to curly hair with tight curls and little to no volume.
 Curly hair is hard to maintain because it often looks stringy, frizzy, and unkempt.
 This cannot be very comfortable when you’re wearing your curls out in public.
 Luckily, there are some ways to help fix this problem.
 Here are 7 random tips on how you can fix stringy curly hair.

-It would help if you had a little patience, the right products, and the proper styling methods.
+It would help if you had patience, the right products, and the proper styling methods.
 First, you should start with a good haircut.
 Your cut should create volume and shape your curls to make them more flattering.
-Second, you’ll want to use the right styling products that will give your curls definition and make them bouncy instead of stringy.
+Second, you’ll want to use the right styling products that will define your curls and make them bouncy instead of stringy.
 Third, work with your natural texture and use the appropriate hairstyle for your face shape.
 Finally, practice patience!
 It takes time before you see results from these changes, but they are achievable!

 How can you fix stringy curly hair?